tanevanwifferen/CodingGuidelines/Enums/Add new item to enum.md

 2. Find where the enum is used, and query all usages of those classes.
 Where logic needs to be introduced, introduce it.

 # TODO
 1. When introducing logic, you can add equality and inequality checks.
+When is `Type == Credit || Type == Debit` better than `Type != Mortgage`
-2. What about libraries?
+3. What about libraries?
 You don't know the ways a consumer uses your code.